alexfernandez/alexfernandez.github.io/2016/nginx-balancer.md

 exchanges open an indeterminate number of connections, which can be idle for many seconds.
 To improve the situation,
-Guillermo (who now is an Erlang wizard) even implemented a connection pool, in case the servers were running out of some unknown low level resource.
+Guillermo (who by now is an Erlang wizard) even implemented a connection pool, in case the servers were running out of some unknown low level resource.
 Nothing worked.